fdeblasio/pokeemerald-expansion/notes.md

     - Weather abilities count towards corresponding weather (for example, Drought would show the sunny boost)
         - Include as part of isSunny?
         - Same thing for Terrain/Surge abilities?
+    - Potentially old issue: In battle, dynamic power seems to be based off first mon (Mightyena's Psychic Fangs getting a STAB boost due to Girafarig in the lead being Psychic)
+        - Seems to be an issue in upcoming with type as well
+            - The fix might make non-current mons non-dynamic.
+Check this
+            - Works for Hidden Power, but may have issues with more complex checks (weather, terrain, etc).
+Could work for STAB and Sharpness/Iron Fist/Strong Jaw-esque abilities
 - Dynamic accuracy:
     - Added OHKO accuracy (accIncreaseByTenOnSameType might good to check)
     - Micle Berry and accuracy stages will not show up on summary screen in battle.
 This might be unavoidable